NVIDIA/TensorRT-LLM/examples/cpp/executor/README.md

 # Executor API examples

-This directory contains three examples that demonstrate how to use the `Executor` API.
-The first example defined in `executorExampleBasic.cpp` shows how you can generate output tokens for a single prompt in only a few lines of code.
-The second example defined in `executorExampleAdvanced.cpp` supports more options such as providing an arbitrary number of input requests with arbitrary tokens per request and running in streaming mode.
-The third example defined in `executorExampleLogitsProcessor.cpp` shows how to use `LogitsPostProcessor` to control output tokens.
+This directory contains four examples that demonstrate how to use the `Executor` API:
+1. The example defined in `executorExampleBasic.cpp` shows how you can generate output tokens for a single prompt in only a few lines of code.
+2. The example defined in `executorExampleAdvanced.cpp` supports more options such as providing an arbitrary number of input requests with arbitrary tokens per request and running in streaming mode.
+3. The example defined in `executorExampleLogitsProcessor.cpp` shows how to use `LogitsPostProcessor` to control output tokens.
+4. The example defined in `executorExampleFastLogits` shows how to use `ExternalDraftTokensConfig` for speculative decoding and optionally use the fast logits feature.

 ## Building the examples